blakepettersson/argocd-deploy/README.md

   helm template --namespace argocd --name-template=argocd . | kubectl apply -f -
 ```

-Once that has been setup, you will need to setup the repository credentials in order for Argo CD to be able to manage
+Once that has been setup, you will need to configure the repository credentials in order for Argo CD to be able to manage
 itself in the future, as well as setting up of Prometheus and Grafana.
 You will first need to get a Github PAT through
 some out-of-band means.
 Once you have gotten a PAT, you can then either set it up in the UI by logging in to
 http://localhost:30080, head to `Settings/Repositories` and add a repo that way, or you can add it with the following